 Ginger contains the same naturally occurring salicylates that are used in aspirin and are responsible for thinning blood.
 Taking ginger and blood thinners can increase the risk for bruising or complications.
 If you take blood thinners, discuss with your doctor before drinking ginger tea regularly.

 Ginger tea can be prepared using ginger powder, tea bags and raw ginger.
 It's most common to use raw or fresh ginger, but tea bags are great for use on the go or in the office.
-To brew ginger tea using raw ginger, use the following steps.
+To brew ginger tea using raw ginger, use the following ginger tea recipe.

 If you are using raw ginger, you should start by grating the ginger into small slivers.
 Aim to use about 1 teaspoon of grated ginger for every 8 ounces of water.
 If you find that the ginger flavor is too strong for your tastes, you can add extra water.

-To release the flavors and healthy compounds in ginger tea, use hot water when brewing.
+To release the flavors and healthy compounds in ginger tea, use boiling water, not just hot water, when brewing.
 Bring the water to a boil and then add immediately to your cup of grated ginger.

 Let the ginger steep for 10 minutes when using raw ginger.
 If using a tea bag, brew for the recommend time printed on the tag.

-Since ginger can have a strong taste, many people like to add lemon, honey or maple syrup to sweeten the flavor and counterbalance the spicy components.
+Since ginger can have a strong taste, many people like to add lemon, honey or maple syrup as a sweetener to balance the flavor and counterbalance the spicy components.

 Ginger tea is used as a natural home remedy for a variety of ailments ranging from nausea and stomach pain to lowering high cholesterol and protecting brain function.
 Ginger tea benefits range from reducing pain and inflammation to supporting healthy heart function.
 Remember to seek medical advice for your physician before using ginger tea as a replacement for or in conjunction with any medications.

-While not a standalone cure, ginger tea is an ideal addition to a healthy lifestyle.
+While not a standalone cure, homemade ginger tea is an ideal addition to a healthy lifestyle.
 The spicy flavor, warm finish and invigorating aromas make drinking this tea a delightful activity.
 Brew a cup of aromatic ginger tea and enjoy the benefits of relaxation and good health.